Make Your Next Trip Extraordinary

 Best Times to Go

 Alaska has two seasons for visiting—summer and winter—and they offer completely different experiences (spring and fall are quite short-lived).
-A visitor in the summer will not experience Northern Lights, for example, and a visitor in the winter will not be going on a whale-watching cruise or into Denali National Park.

-The sweet spot in summer is the second week of June to mid-July: The mountains are still covered in snow, the flowers are emerging, and the animals have either just given birth or are about to, so you might see moose out with their calves, as well as just-born fur-seal pups.
+The sweet spot in summer is the second week of June to mid-July: The mountains are still covered in snow, the flowers are emerging, and the animals have either just given birth or are about to, so you might see moose out with their calves, as well as just-born fur seal pups.
 Plus, the locals are happy that winter is over and that visitors have returned.
 Temperatures are typically in the mid-60s during the day.

 Worst Times to Go